3laxmi/Service-desk-app/README.md

   visit the hosted app:
    https://servicedesk-5d8a2.web.app/

-2. Register with their own email.
+2. Register with their own gmail.
 3. Then :
    - You manually update your role in Firestore as `"admin"` in the `users` collection,